Rahul713713/Genetic_Mutation_Classification_for_Cancer_Treatment/README.md

 - Packages: pandas, numpy, matplotlib, seaborn, nltk,scikit-learn

 # Data Cleaning and Preprocessing
-## After reading the data, I needed to clean it up so that it was usable for our data analysis.
+## After reading the data, I needed to clean it up so that it would be fit for our data analysis.
 I made the following changes and created the following variables:
 - Checked whether we have missing data for various columns.
 - Replaced the missing values.
 - Cleaned the text data during text preprocessing